dart-archive/www.dartlang.org/src/site/articles/json-web-service/index.markdown

 `noSuchMethod("get:language", null)` is called.
 Likewise, when you try to set a value on a JsonObject, `noSuchMethod("set:language", ["Dart"])` is called.
 JsonObject intercepts the calls to noSuchMethod and accesses the underlying Map.
-Data contained within a JsonObject is still Map data, and so the dart:json parse() and stringify() methods still work on JsonObjects.
+Data contained within a JsonObject is still Map data, and so the dart:convert encode() and decode() methods still work on JsonObjects.

 Here is an example of using JsonObject instead of a raw Map: